 - Viewing Licenses

-- Joystick Configuration for Cat D5-D7 machines
+- Advanced Control Joystick Configuration on Cat machines

 - On-screen Lightbars

 - External Lightbars

 - Transferring Files

+- Updating the Cutting Edge Length

+- Adjusting the Mast Bolt Hole

 - Network

 You need to set up and control the guidance system and understand the guidance information the system provides.
 This chapter describes, in general terms, how these components are used.